 But what if you've only lost one bud, and you have the other in your ear?
 Don't worry, you won't be deafened: the app gives you the control to mute either earbud, and even if somebody has it in the ear, the volume will gradually increase as to not cause immediate discomfort.

 But what if both the earbuds and the case are dead?
 While you won't be able to get a live location, the app will pinpoint the last location that it could detect a Bluetooth signal.

 Hopefully this combination of features will allow you to locate your lost AirPods.
 If you’re sure you can’t find them, your only option is to contact Apple and get a replacement sent out.
+(Here's how to replace a lost AirPod.)
 Happy searching!

 Lost AirPods case

-What can you do if you have lost your AirPods charging case?
+What can you do if you've lost your AirPods charging case?
 The case is required for charging and pairing the AirPods, so if you don't have it your AirPods are essentially useless once they run out of charge.